fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 addition to very high-dimensional data.
 The disadvantage is that we have to be careful about what features we input.
-Remember how we discussed look-ahead bias earlier in the chapter, including future data that would not have been available at the time of forecasting, which is a problem in backtesting.
+Remember how we discussed look-ahead bias earlier in the lab, including future data that would not have been available at the time of forecasting, which is a problem in backtesting.